-- 48. (1) The following principles shall guide the devolution and exercise of powers- - (a) affirmation of the need for norms and standards of governance and management at Warrap State and local government levels that reflect the unity of the State, while recognising the diversity of its people; - (b) acknowledgement of the role of the Government of the State in the promotion of the welfare of the people and protection of their human rights and fundamental freedoms; - (c) recognition of the need for the involvement and participation of all people of the State at all levels of government as an expression of unity; and - (d) pursuit of good governance through democracy, separation of powers, transparency, accountability and respect for the rule of law to enhance peace, socio-
+- 48. (1) The following principles shall guide the devolution and exercise of power- - (a) affirmation, of the need for norms and standards of governance and management in Central Equatoria State and local government levels that reflect the unity of the State, while recognising the diversity of its people; - (b) acknowledgement of the role of the Government of the State in the promotion of the welfare of the people and protection of their human rights and fundamental freedoms: - (c) recognition of the need for the involvement and participation of all people of the State at all levels of government as an expression of unity; and - (d) pursuit of good governance through democracy, separation of powers, transparency, accountability and respect for the rule of law to enhance peace, socioeconomic development and political stability. - (2) The Government of the State shall- - (a) exercise its competences in accordance with the Comprehensive

-- (2) The Government of the State shall- - (a) exercise its competences in accordance with the Comprehensive Peace Agreement, this Constitution, the Interim Constitution of Southern Sudan and the Interim National Constitution; - (b) devolve appropriate powers to local government pursuant to Article 47 (b) thereof; and - (c) respect the powers devolved to local government.
+- Peace Agreement, this Constitution, the Interim Constitution of Southern Sudan and the Interim National Constitution; - (b) devolve appropriate powers to local government pursuant to Article 48 (b); and - (c) respect the powers devolved to local government.